paragi/was/README.md

-#Websocket Application Server (WAS) using node JS and PHP#
+#Websocket Application Server (WAS)#
+###using node.JS and PHP###

-WAS is a webserver with websocket and a mature scripting language.
+WAS is a webserver with suppoert of websockets and a mature scripting language; In this case PHP.
-In this case PHP, running on linux.
-With a database of your choice.
+All i run on the same server from one port.

 Install it, run the server and browse the example application.
-This example is intended for a small stand alone web application.

-The nice part is that this server serves all on port 80 or 443.
-You don't need to run other servers.

-This stack consists of:
+###This stack consists of:###

 * node.js: An event-based experimental server written in JavaScript and using googles V8 engine.
 * express module: HTML static file server module for node